groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

 The folder Codes contains the codes used in the numerical experiments.

 ## References 📚
 [1] Esteban-Pérez, A., & Morales, J. M. (2020).
-Distributionally robust stochastic programs with side information based on trimmings. arXiv preprint arXiv:2009.10592.
+Distributionally robust stochastic programs with side information based on trimmings--Extended version. arXiv preprint arXiv:2009.10592.